xuhongxu96/XiaoyaSearch/readme.md

 Xiaoya Search mainly aims at educational use, and doesn't support distributed crawling and indexing, which means the proficiency may be not as good as expected.

+Currently, Xiaoya Search will load all urls to crawl into memory, so it cannot support large-scale crawling now.

 However, it is sufficient for a small LAN, such as campus network.

 My initial goal is to deploy this search engine in Beijing Normal University.

+## Dependencies

+Xiaoya Search uses: `boost`, `rocksdb`, `protobuf` and `uriparser`.

 ## Structure

 - XiaoyaCommon
   Including some common algorithms and functions
 - XiaoyaCrawler
-  A multi-thread continuous crawler
+  A multi-thread continuous crawler and indexer
 	- UrlFrontier
 	- Fetcher
-	- Parser
 	- SimilarContentManager
 	- UrlFilter (To confine urls within the specific LAN domain)
 - XiaoyaCrawlerInterface